 - Providing the First Nations Health Authority with $20 million over three years to support First Nations organizations and Indigenous Peoples in addressing the ongoing impacts of the overdose crisis in their communities.

 - Launched a class action lawsuit against opioid drug companies, whose marketing practices have had devastating impacts on the lives of thousands of British Columbians.

-- Expanded Foundry to seven centres, giving young people and their families access to a one-stop-shop to support their mental health and wellness.
+- Expanded Foundry to eight centres, with a total of 19 planned, giving young people and their families across BC access to a one-stop-shop to support their mental health and wellness.

 - Broke ground on a new state-of-the-art mental health and addictions centre on the Riverview lands.